 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI relates to and should be read in conjunction with the prospectus (the "Prospectus") of the First Trust Real Assets Fund (the "Fund") dated July 7, 2022, and as it may be further amended or supplemented from time to time.
+This SAI relates to and should be read in conjunction with the prospectus (the "Prospectus") of the First Trust Private Credit Fund (the "Fund") dated July 31, 2023, and as it may be further amended or supplemented from time to time.
 This SAI is incorporated by reference in its entirety into the Prospectus.
+The Fund's audited financial statements and financial highlights for the fiscal period from May 9, 2022 (commencement of operations) to March 31, 2023 (including the report of Grant Thornton LLP, the Fund's independent registered public accounting firm) appearing in the annual report to shareholders on Form N-CSR/A (the "Annual Report") are incorporated by reference into this SAI.
+No other parts of the Annual Report are incorporated by reference herein.
 A copy of the Prospectus may be obtained without charge by contacting the Fund at the telephone number or address set forth above.